vitaliyxpopov/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Making Clinical Decision-Making Visible: A Sequential Analysis of AR simulation for Pediatric Airway Management Training"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Lauryn Rochlen
+- Elizabeth Putnam
+- Hanxiang Du
-- Robert Ford
+- Alan Tait

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2022-01-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).